 Conclusions.
 Which Standard Lens Is Right For You?

-My takeaway from this is that most of us will want to build a three lens system.
+My takeaway from this is that most of us will want to build a three lens system for our large format cameras.
 Your standard lens is the foundation of that.
 In 4×5 we have the luxury of readily available and quite nuanced options.
 You could go for the traditional 90, 150, 210 lens set.
 Alternatively you could pick 75, 120, 210 which is more in line with contemporary trend for slightly wider standard lens choices.
 If you shot mainly portraits or close ups 120, 180, 240 might appeal.
 If you are an experienced digital shooter dig down into your exif data and see what focal lengths you use the most on your zoom – that is a good place to start!